Free-Apps-for-All/Russian-Roulette/README.md

 So, I'm rolling out a real script that works.

-Worth mentioning, I’m not using C language to avoid enabling misuse by pseudo-hackers.
+Worth mentioning, I’m not using a low-level language to avoid enabling misuse by pseudo-hackers.
 If you’re a "hacker," you already know how to do it, right?
 Lol.

 And yeah, if you work at a call center and try to use this script on elderly American folks, your favorite cow will die today and then haunt you every night.
 So you’ll be dealing with nightmares.